 - Heritage walk participants during Heritage week.

 Aimed at stimulating the senses, memory and mood, the Sensory walk is designed for individuals that are vision impaired or those with brain injuries.
-This walk is largely based around the quiet surrounds of the Spectacle Garden and The Forest.
+This walk is largely based around the quiet surrounds of the Colin Campbell Place and The Forest.
 The Sensory walk is available to any group.

 Go behind the scenes and gain a better understanding of the design and planning of the gardens.

 Each walk is different giving you the chance to find out more about seasonal blooming plants, information on subtropical gardening or even the history of the Parkland.